-Electrical cabling to the grid connection point and gas incomer pipe immediately outside the site (in Waterswallows Lane) will be laid underground within the access road from the on-site metering substation.
+Electrical cabling to the grid connection point will be laid underground from the on-site metering substation.
+Likewise, a gas incomer pipe in Waterswallows Lane will be run into the site underground.

-Access to the site will be via the original quarry entrance gate direct from Waterswallows Road.
-The access road will follow the route of the existing quarry access through the screening mound such that direct visibility into the site and the quarry will not be available.
+Access to the site will be via the original quarry entrance gate direct from Waterswallows Road which will be set back 10m from the public highway carriageway and a 2.4x50m visibility splay will be maintained in both directions - see Dwg No PPC12 The access road will follow the route of the existing quarry access through the screening mound such that direct visibility into the site and the quarry will not be available.